AwesomeTMC/pygapa/README.md

 # pygapa
 ![Pygapa screenshot](screenshot.png)
-This is a fork of [pygapa](https://github.com/SunakazeKun/pygapa) that aims to add JPAC2-10 editing.
+This is an unofficial fork of [pygapa](https://github.com/SunakazeKun/pygapa) that aims to add JPAC2-10 editing.

 # Requirements
 Before you can use this tool, make sure you have installed and prepared the following programs and software: